 Examples of medium vehicles are anything between a commercial delivery truck to a city bus.
-Examine the power requirements to move a medium vehicle at the desired speed to get an idea of how much power will be needed from the vehicle's powerplant.
+Examine the power requirements to

 After the amount of energy that will drive the vehicle is determined and the effects of efficiency and drive system power loss is taken into consideration, the amount of energy remaining is consulted on this chart.
 The speed listed is the speed the vehicle could travel without any performance penalties.